Free Settler or Felon

 The Shipley arrived in Port Jackson on 18 November 1818 after a voyage of 123 days.

-A Muster of Convicts would have been completed on board the Shipley before the prisoners were disembarked
+A Muster of Convicts would have been completed on board before the prisoners were disembarked

 Lachlan Macquarie was Governor when the Shipley arrived.
 It was his custom to inspect the prisoners after the were disembarked.